Note on radial Dunkl processes: Preliminaries and examples

 To be self-contained, we begin by pointing out some facts on root systems and radial Dunkl processes.
-We refer to \cite{Ros} for the Dunkl theory, to \cite{Hum} for a background on root systems and \cite{Chy} and references therein for facts on radial Dunkl processes.
-Let $(V, \langle , \rangle)$ be a finite real Euclidean space of dimension $m$.
+The reader is referred to \cite{Chy} and \cite{Hum} for more details.
+Let $(V, \la,\ra)$ be a finite-dimensional Euclidean space of dimension $m$.
 A \emph{reduced} root system $R$ is a finite set of non zero vectors in $V$ such that : \begin{itemize} \item[1] $R \cap \re \alpha = \{\alpha,-\alpha\}$ for all $\alpha \in R$, \\ \item[2] $\sigma_{\alpha}(R) = R$, \end{itemize} where $\sigma_{\alpha}$ is the reflection with respect to the hyperplane $H_{\alpha}$ orthogonal to $\alpha$:

 A simple system $S$ is a basis of $\textrm{span}(R)$ which induces a total ordering in $R$.
 A root $\alpha$ is positive if it is a positive linear combination of elements of $S$.
 The set of positive roots is called a positive system and is denoted by $R_+$.
-The (finite) reflection group $W$ is the group generated by all the reflections $\sigma_{\alpha}$ for $\alpha \in R$.
-Given a root system $R$ with positive and simple systems $R_+,S$, define the {\it positive Weyl chamber} $C$ by: and $\overline{C},\partial C$ its closure and boundary respectively.
-The radial Dunkl process $X$ is defined as the $\overline{C}$-valued continuous paths Markov process whose generator is given by :
+The (finite) reflection group $W$ is the group generated by all the reflections $\sigma_{\alpha}$ for $\alpha \in R$ and acts on $R$ via the relation (\cite{Hum})

+Given a root system $R$ with positive and simple systems $R_+,S$, define the {\it positive Weyl chamber} $C$ by:

+and $\overline{C},\partial C$ its closure and boundary respectively.
+The radial Dunkl process $X^W$ is defined as the $\overline{C}$-valued continuous-paths Markov process whose generator is given by :